HashakGik/KANDYBenchmark/README.md

 We do not provide pretraining datasets, you are free to define them, as long as they still allow for fair evaluation of your method (i.e., they can be used to reduce training time, or the search space in reasoning, but they cannot be used to allow some form of memorization of tasks in the dataset).

 You are encouraged to define additional tasks and/or modify the generator, for example to assess generalization of reasoning/representations to new tasks, higher-order capabilities, reasoning under noisy perception, etc.

-## License

-This project is under the Beerware license.

-As long as you retain this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.